NREL/torc/docs/examples.rst

 ########
 The torc repository contains example workflows at https://github.nrel.gov/viz/wms/tree/main/examples.
-If you install the torc Python package and have access to a database, you can run the examples listed on this page on a local system to learn how torc works.
+If you install the torc Python package and have access to a database, you can run the examples listed on this page to learn how torc works.

 1. Clone the torc repository.